STAT545-UBC-hw-2018-19/hw01-mattsada/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-6-1.png)

-This data is difficult to interpret with the current axes, perhaps a log scale plot of GDP per capita will improve the visualization:
+The current axes makes it hard to interpret the data.
+If we log transform GDP per capita, this will improve the visualization.

 ``` r
 plot(lifeExp ~ log(gdpPercap), gapminder)